jht1493/ICM-2020-Code/weeks/02_animation-aa.md

 ## 2.1 mouseX and mouseY

-[sketch - p5js Code! - 2.1 - mouseX,mouseY](https://editor.p5js.org/codingtrain/sketches/IeblvUQrf) Open this sketch in a separate window so that you can play it and read this page at the same time.
-It is the sketch from the first video.
+[sketch - p5js Code! - 2.1 - mouseX,mouseY](https://editor.p5js.org/codingtrain/sketches/IeblvUQrf) Open these sketch in a separate window so that you can play it and read this page at the same time.

-This sketch uses the p5js variables `mouseX` and  `mouseY` to draw circles on the canvas.
+This sketch from the video uses the p5js variables `mouseX` and  `mouseY` to draw circles on the canvas.
 Code in the function `mousePressed` causes the canvas to be black whenever mouse is pressed anywhere on the page.
 A circle is drawn when the mouse moves over the canvas.

 ```
 function draw() {